Workbookformalgarden420/GRC-Career-Guide/README.md

-# Risk Management, Compliance & Corporate Governance — The Silent Power Skills of the Future
+# Risk Management, Compliance & Corporate Governance — The Silent Power Skills for the AI-Driven Future

 ## Table of Contents